dabrorius/dabrorius.github.io/_posts/2015-08-17-what-the-hash.markdown

 date:   2015-08-17 12:45:00
 categories: ruby
 author: Filip Defar
+excerpt: "Let's take a look at a potential pitfall in Ruby's hashes."
 ---
 Recently I came across a piece of ruby code that got me a bit puzzled.